Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Cchead Dataset

+To develop our high-quality dataset, we initially employed many annotators from a professional annotation company and a university.
+They spent approximately one month labelling the data to create head boxes and tracks.
+Following the initial annotation phase, we engaged three experts—comprising two researchers with significant experience in head annotation and one professor in this field—to review the annotated dataset.
+This process involved two iterative rounds where the dataset annotations were carefully checked and the incorrect annotations were returned to the original annotators for corrections.
+The cycle (annotation, expert review, and correction) ensured that our dataset achieved a high level of accuracy and reliability.

+To ensure precise annotations for the global research community, we annotated all visible pedestrian heads within each scene, with the visibility score determined based on the annotators' best judgment.
+Specifically, we consider a proposal to be a match if its Intersection over Union (IoU) with the ground truth exceeds 0.9.
+This high threshold can ensure that only highly accurate detections are counted as correct matches.
+As for the annotation in a video, the main challenges lie in that moving heads cause significant variations in occlusion, scale, pose, and texture, resulting in difficulty in annotating trajectory chains.
+Figure~\ref{example-lsht} exemplifies the resulting annotations of two scenes.

-We maintain the training set and test set classification of the aforementioned sequences to be the same in Cchead as the MOTChallenge benchmark.
-The dataset was divided into training and testing sets, following an approximate 1:1 frame ratio for each scene.
+We maintain the same classification of training and test sets for the sequences in Cchead as established by the MOTChallenge benchmark.
+The dataset is divided into training and testing sets with an approximate 1:1 frame number for each scene, ensuring a balanced distribution for fair evaluation across different scenes.
 We compute the height/width ratio for each head box in Figure~\ref{h1-a}.
 It shows that more than half of the head bounding boxes have a height greater than the width.
 The highest frequency of height/width ratio is 1.
 The height/width ratio belonging to [0.8, 1.4] is about 93.5\%.
 We will make our Cchead dataset and annotations publicly available.